Life is different. Life is interesting. Life is a bit hard to keep up with.

 I’m on my last month of officially studying with Angela Cunningham at Marshall High Studios.
 It’s time to find a full time job and figure out a schedule to allow me to continue self study.
 I believe I will stay in Marshall for the time being.
 I like the quiet and slower pace.
 Things aren’t frantic here.
 I feel myself slowing down as well.
 A sense of urgency will always be part of me, but it is nice living somewhere that doesn’t exacerbate it.
 This place is full of quiet moments of meaning.
 Or maybe it’s just helping me focus on the moments that are already there but that I usually miss.

-I love the sound of the French Broad always rushing within ear shot.
+I love the sound of the French Broad river always rushing within ear shot.
 I’ve never lived somewhere that has smelled so sweet.
 The spring flowers have melted like heated sugar, but now summer blooms like orange lilies and trumpet flowers are replacing them.
 I may be alone much of the time, but there are always lightening bugs to keep me company.

 I’ve met good people.
 My studio mate Dan has been a great comfort and an easy friend.
 My roommates, Frank(another amazing artist) and Zane, have been a wonderful surprise.
 Having Chelsey, a friend from Norfolk, here eased my transition.

 To help fund good times and my coffee needs I’ve been posing for drawing groups in the evenings, specifically for Lawter Studios and Ben Long’s drawing group.
 It’s been an interesting experience being on the other side of the canvas.
-It’s been a valuable lesson.
+It’s a valuable lesson.
 I have found figure modeling easy in surprising ways and extremely hard in others.
 My feelings of exposure disappeared almost immediately.
 I came to realize that modeling for a drawing group is not about me at all.
 It’s the parts, not the sum of them.

-I feel that I’ve learned a lot, and very quickly, while studying drawing with Angela.
+I’ve learned a lot, and very quickly, drawing with Angela.
 I have learned to appreciate and maybe even like graphite when before I avoided it in favor of charcoal.
 In the past I have been very heavy handed while drawing.
 I always seemed to be scoring the surface of my paper.
-While here I have grown much more delicate with the amount of pressure I use while drawing.
+While here I have grown more delicate with the pressure I use while drawing.
 My perception of value has always been a big source of frustration for me.
 I have by no means fixed this problem, but have made the steps towards increasing my sensitivity to it.
 I’m physically stronger as well.
 In the past I haven’t made myself stand while drawing.
 I’m required to now.
-At first the pain in my back and legs was incredibly distracting, but it eventually eased off.
+At first the pain in my back and legs was distracting, but it eventually eased off.
 I’m stronger.
 I see more clearly.
 I translate.
 I’ve taken painful steps in the right direction.